How to Make a Vintage Effect in Photoshop

 As you can see here, there should be three layers – your Background image, then your two gradient layers.

 Step 2.
-Adjust Color Curves for a Vintage Color Effect
+Adjust Color Curves

 Now, let’s adjust the color curves.
 You can easily do this by selecting Layer, New Adjustment Layer, Curves.
 Click OK.